This guide walks you through deploying and managing your own instance of superglue for complete control over your data processing pipeline.

 • Redis (version 6.0 or higher) for persistent storage

-• OpenAI API key with access to the recommended model
+• OpenAI or Gemini API key

 • At least 2GB of RAM and 1 CPU core